Gordon999/PiUSBCamera/README.md

 # PiUSBCamera

+This should work OK under BULLSEYE or BOOKWORM, ensure you don't have a Pi Camera connected to your Pi.

 Script to allow control of a USB Camera on a Pi, using v4l2-ctl, to allow parameters to be set and still pictures or videos to be taken.